Nico Hoerner Player Props: Cubs vs. Brewers

 - The 8.1 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- His most recent time out came on Thursday against the New York Mets, when the righty went six innings, surrendering two earned runs while giving up seven hits.
+- In his last appearance on Friday against the Pittsburgh Pirates, the right-hander went 5 1/3 innings, giving up three earned runs while surrendering three hits.

-- The 30-year-old has put up an ERA of 3.88, with 5.8 strikeouts per nine innings, in 10 games this season.
-Opponents have a .298 batting average against him.
+- The 27-year-old has amassed an ERA of 4.57, with 10.1 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.